abdaloo/EB-Project-Backend/SWAGGER_DEPLOYMENT_GUIDE.md

 - **Test Endpoint**: `/test-swagger`
 - **Health Check**: `/`

+## Key Technical Solution

+The main fix was replacing the problematic swagger-ui-express middleware with a custom HTML template that:

+1. **Loads CSS from CDN**: Uses `https://cdnjs.cloudflare.com/ajax/libs/swagger-ui/4.15.5/swagger-ui.css`
+2. **Loads JavaScript from CDN**: Uses swagger-ui-bundle.js and swagger-ui-standalone-preset.js from CDN
+3. **Fetches API spec dynamically**: Loads the OpenAPI specification from `/swagger.json` endpoint
+4. **Works in serverless environment**: No dependency on local file system or static file serving

 ## Troubleshooting

-If you still see a blank page:
+If you still see issues:

-1. Check browser console for JavaScript errors
+1. **Check browser console** for JavaScript errors
-2. Verify the swagger.json endpoint returns valid JSON
+2. **Verify swagger.json endpoint** returns valid JSON at `/swagger.json`
-3. Check the test-swagger endpoint for spec generation issues
+3. **Test spec generation** using `/test-swagger` endpoint
+4. **Ensure CDN access** - verify your deployment can access cdnjs.cloudflare.com
-4. Ensure all route files are properly referenced in appSwagger.js
+5. **Check route files** are properly referenced in appSwagger.js

 ## API Documentation Structure